How Much Does Bamboo Flooring Installation Cost?

 FACTOR #3: WHERE YOU LIVE

 The nail-down method is affordable and fast.
-However, over time the nails can come loose and cause squeaking in the floor due to seasonal expansion and contraction.
-Don’t confuse this with loose nails in the sub-floor, which is the main culprit for wood floor squeaking.
+However, over time the nails may come loose and cause squeaking in the floor due to seasonal expansion and contraction.
+Don’t confuse this with loose nails in the subfloor, which is the main culprit for wood floor squeaking.

-Some installers will provide a discount to install via the click lock floating method because they go much faster than glue-down or nail-down jobs.
+Some installers will provide a discount to install using the click-lock floating method because they go much faster than glue-down or nail-down jobs.
 The limitation here is that, depending on your home’s indoor humidity settings, you may have limitations to the lengths of your runs.

 DIY or Professional Install?

 It pays to take the time to consider your new bamboo flooring installation options for your home.
-Installation is an often-underestimated process, requiring,
+Installation is often an underestimated process and may require:

 NOTE: It’s a job that anyone can do, but it’s much easier for practiced DIY’ers.
 Even then, it’s necessary to arm yourself with plenty of knowledge before you start.